-late night talk09.23.2008"Tonight, I had an interesting conversation with my roommate, Jared.
+late night talk"Tonight, I had an interesting conversation with my roommate, Jared.
 I was writing my biology lab report, and then, all of the sudden, Jared asked me why I did not set my major to journalism in the first place.
 He knows that I have experiences in working for the media in my hometown as a newspaper correspondent and a TV reporter.
 He also knows that I am currently working for the Flyer News, the Flyer TV, and -of course - MyLife at UD.

 Well, I have this childhood dream of roaming the night sky in a spaceship.
 When I was a little boy, I always wanted to be an astronaut someday.
 I did not give up on that dream to be an astronaut ever since.

 I am majoring in premedicine.
 I am planning to go off to medical school afterward.
 He said that why should I take so many classes for premedicine, where I can actually take fair number of classes for majoring in journalism.
 He said that it is not necessary that I have to be a medical doctor to be an astronaut.
 He said that I can be an astronaut and write about what is up there.

 I told him that it might not be possible.
 So, I went online.
 I checked out the NASA website on astronauts.
 NASA is looking for candidates that have bachelor's degree in engineering, math, or science.
 NASA is also looking for educators.
 I told Jared what NASA is looking for in people.
 He told me why not math?
 I can get my bachelor's degree in math in just four years, instead of going off to med school and beyond, after four years in premedicine.
 Well, I do not really enjoy math.
 He asked me why not a teacher.
 He said that being a teacher is the easiest job in the world.
 Why not study to be a teacher?